g-jensen/Project-Euler-Problems/README.md

 # Project-Euler-Problems

-Project Euler is a website where it gives you mathematical problems and you solve them using programming.
+Project Euler is a website that hosts a set of mathematical problems to solve using programming.

 About page: https://projecteuler.net/about